BirchKwok/lynsedb/README.md

 - [X] **Now supports vector id and field filtering.**
 - [X] **Now supports transaction management; if a commit fails, it will automatically roll back.**

+## Prerequisite

+- [x] python version >= 3.9
+- [x] Owns one of the operating systems: Windows, macOS, or Ubuntu.
+The recommendation is for the latest version of the system, but non-latest versions should also be installable, although they have not been tested.
+- [x] Memory >= 4GB, Free Disk >= 4GB.

 ## Install Client API package (Mandatory)

 ```shell